Zbee/aHawk/readme.md

   - [ ] API rate-limiting
   - [ ] API endpoint for entire realm's items
   - [ ] API endpoint for item across all realms
+  - [ ] API endpoint for owner of item
 - [ ] Security
   - [ ] Require HTTPS
   - [ ] Access to page support scripts